Russell Wilson on Trump: Don't know if he'll last four years

 Wilson then talks about how he believes people are becoming more appreciative of how Barack Obama acted when he was president:

-"I think now people realize, despite a lot of people's issues or views, people realize how much President Obama was able to deal with situations…"
+"I think now people realize, despite a lot of people's political issues or views, people realize how much President Obama was able to deal with situations.
+You can't run a nation and everything be perfect, but I think people have a greater appreciation of his class and the class that he was able to deliver to most people and be able to care for people.
+And same thing with First Lady Michelle Obama.
+Both of those two.
+So now you kind of recognize that."

 He concludes: